Health Insurance for Gen Z

 While affordability is key, the cheapest plan might not offer the coverage you need.
 Balance the premium with the benefits and coverage offered.

-We know it’s a monotonous job.
-But you must understand the terms and conditions, exclusions, and waiting periods, which are crucial to avoid surprises later.
+It might seem monotonous, but understanding the terms and conditions, exclusions, and waiting periods is crucial to avoid surprises later.

-If something is unclear, reach out to the insurance provider or an agent for clarification.
+If anything is unclear, reach out to the insurance provider or an agent for clarification.

-As your life changes (new job, marriage, etc.), your health insurance needs might also evolve.
-Review your policy annually to ensure it still meets your requirements
+As your life changes (e.g., new job, marriage), your health insurance needs might evolve.
+Review your policy annually to ensure it still meets your requirements.

 The Bottom Line